-Getting pregnant after 35 may be more difficult than at age 25, but it’s not necessarily impossible.
-What are your chances for getting pregnant after age 35?
-Why is it more difficult than in your 20s and early 30s, and why do doctors recommend seeking help getting pregnant sooner than later if you’re past age 35?
+Getting pregnant after 35 may be more difficult than at age 25, but it's not necessarily impossible.
+You can likely think of at least a few friends who conceived after 35, or even after 40.
+So what are your real chances for getting pregnant after age 35?
+Why is it more difficult than in your 20s and early 30s?
+And why do doctors recommend seeking help getting pregnant sooner than later?

 Fertility and Age

 If you follow the news, you've no doubt seen the myriad of features focusing on women waiting until after age 35 to have children and having trouble getting pregnant.
 But not everyone has trouble getting pregnant after age 35.
 You may know of families who got pregnant quickly in their late 30s, or even early 40s.
 However, statistically speaking, your chances of getting pregnant after age 35 are lower.